Practice the CogAT TestStart Practicing

 Figure Matrices

-This is similar to the picture and number analogies in the respect that students are expected to identify relationships between images.
+This is similar to the picture and verbal number analogies in the respect that students are expected to identify relationships between images.

 In this section, they will be shown three images that are somehow related to one another alongside four possible options.